-I love their late opening hours, but I think if you only visit this place after midnight you’re doing them an injustice to how great the burgers are!
+I love California Burgers late opening hours, but I think if you only visit this place after midnight you’re doing them an injustice to how great the burgers are!

 Food: Venice Burger, LAX Burger, Compton Burger, Double Cheese Burger, Fries.